These are no-frills, bare-bones notes I’m taking whilst playing 2012 shooter-looter video game Borderlands 2.

-These are Normal, True Vault Hunter (TVH) and Ultimate Vault Hunter (UVH).
+These are the Normal, True Vault Hunter (TVH) and Ultimate Vault Hunter (UVH) modes.
 You need to complete the main story in one difficulty mode to unlock the next.

-To do Normal, I’d suggest simply following the main story, with all side quests that pop up.
+To do Normal, I’d suggest simply following the main story, plus all the side quests that pop up.
 That’ll make you level 34 or so as you wrap the storyline.

 (An optimal Normal playthrough drops some quests to go faster.
 But here we’re doing everything to learn the game and the difference is but a few levels.)

 Keep in mind that most things do not level as you do.
 So the low-level areas (and their vending machines) normally stay low-level.
 The stuff in Sanctuary (including the slot machines at Moxxi’s) does progress, but only as plot missions do.

 Don’t forget to glance at your mini-map for bangs.
 Quests aren’t generally hidden, and bangs are visible mapwide.
 But bounty boards, NPCs, etc. can offer new quests when you don’t expect it.

 In the same vein, note that your quest logs will sometimes have an “undiscovered” listing.
 There are secrets areas, but not secret quests per se.

 A few quests also appear upon killing an ordinary-looking opponent.
 Usually, they drop a quest-giving ECHO recorder.